nbicocchi/learn-microservices/modules/communication/labs/README.md

 ---

-## Lab 2: Scaling with REST Communication
+## Lab 2: Scaling services with REST Communication

 1. Implement a **math-service** for computing prime numbers.
     * `POST /primes {lowerbound, upperbound, email}` → returns the list of all prime numbers between `lowerbound` and `upperbound`.